 Over the Door Shoe Organizer: Use to organize your family’s winter gear.
 It’s cheap and has been a game-changer for our family.

-The Invention of Wings: This exquisitely written novel is a triumph of storytelling that looks with unswerving eyes at a devastating wound in American history, through women whose struggles for liberation, empowerment, and expression will leave no reader unmoved.
+Book Rec: The Invention of Wings by Sue Monk Kidd.
+This exquisitely written novel is a triumph of storytelling that looks with unswerving eyes at a devastating wound in American history, through women whose struggles for liberation, empowerment, and expression will leave no reader unmoved.

-Hellbound on His Trail: The Stalking of Martin Luther King Jr. and the International Hunt for his Assassin
+Book Rec: Hellbound on His Trail: The Stalking of Martin Luther King Jr. and the International Hunt for his Assassin.

-Shoe Dog: A Memoir by the Creator of Nike: Nike founder and board chairman Phil Knight “offers a rare and revealing look at the notoriously media-shy man behind the swoosh”
+Book Rec: Shoe Dog by Phil Knight.
+A Memoir by the Creator of Nike: Nike founder and board chairman Phil Knight “offers a rare and revealing look at the notoriously media-shy man behind the swoosh”

-The Meaning of Marriage by Timothy Keller: This book shows everyone—Christians, skeptics, singles, longtime married couples, andthose about to be engaged—the vision of what marriage should be according to the Bible.
+Book Rec: The Meaning of Marriage by Timothy Keller.
+This book shows everyone—Christians, skeptics, singles, longtime married couples, and those about to be engaged—the vision of what marriage should be according to the Bible.

-Evidence Not Seen: A Woman’s Miraculous Faith in the Jungles of World War II
+Book Rec: Evidence Not Seen: A Woman’s Miraculous Faith in the Jungles of World War II.

 Oxo Hand-Held Immersion Blender: An immersion blender is essential if you make creamy soup fairly regularly.
 It cuts down on the mess and is can be thrown in the dishwasher.
 This one got great reviews on Amazon and is a very reasonable price!
 Plus, it also works as a mini food processor and whisk.